Bathroom Vanity Optimization Advice for Choosing Materials, Storage, and Lighting

 Avoiding Overcrowding

-Choosing the Right Size and Layout
+Right Size and Layout

-Single vs Double Vanities
+Single Or Double Vanities

 Layout Considerations

-Keep in mind:
+Keep in Mind

 - Door and drawer clearance